-This year, I thought of not making Valentines Day dessert.
-Anyway, I just couldn’t resist that I decided to do it after I saw Gary Muller, food blogger in Facebook recipe and Ainsley, the Carribean Cooking make me drooling.
+Got some apples and felt like having something extra ordinary dessert: creative and delicious.
+Anyway, I just couldn’t resist that I decided to do it after I saw Gary Muller, food blogger in Facebook recipe and Ainsley, the Caribbean Cooking make me drool.

 Both did poached pears.
 Garry did with Prosecco and mascarpone cream.
 Ainsley, did coffee and rum with crunchy coconut crumb.
 I have recreated and combined both the recipe and the TV cooking program.

 I use apples instead of pears.
 Use Ainsley coffee and bourbon instead of rum.
 I use Gary Muller cream decoration.
 Oh no, I don’t have mascarpone.
 Frantically search every corner of my fridge, found leftover cream cheese spread.
 Phew!!!
 Save my Valentines dessert from going into the bin with the leftover cream.

 I know in Italian recipe; there are no cream cheese.
 I hope it’s ok.
 I don’t like wasting it which expire in 4 days.
 Don’t want my apples to turn black as I have start already cook.
 It’s turn out fluffy and nice peppery hint as well as a bit more creamier.

 The poached apples is delicious, flavoursome spiced and has perfect balance of peppery sweet to my taste bud.
 Thank you Gary Mueller and Ainsley for your encouraging me to create a creative and delicious dessert.

 300 ml strong brewed coffee, your choice

 2 apples, peeled and the but end removed

 1 star anise